 Note: Two-way cluster standard errors at household and rural community level in parenthesis. *, **, and*** denote significance at the 10%, 5%, and 1% level, respectively.
 The outcome variables are transformed by inverse hyperbolic sine.
 Control variables include age and sex of household head, household size, dummy variables of incorporated farmers, farmers who gain non-farm income, and self-sufficient farmers.
+The results of the event study analysis are in Figure A3.

 Reputational effects on the adoption of high-value-added agriculture